Margarita Xhepa

 Margarita Zoi Xhepa (Margarita Gepa; 2 April 1932 – 3 April 2025) was an Albanian actress.
 Her career spanned over eight decades with great performances of 140 theatrical plays and 40 roles in classic and modern cinema, had allowed her to be called as one of the great dames of Albanian art and culture.

 Early life

-Xhepa was of Albanian and Aromanian ethnicity.
+Xhepa was of Aromanian ethnicity.
 She was born in Lushnjë, Albania, as Margarita Prifti to Zoi and Marijë Prifti.
 Her mother died when Margarita was nine years old.
 From an early age, she loved Albanian poetry, and her teacher encouraged her to join acting classes.
 Gëzim Libohova, a well known drama teacher at the time at the cultural institute of Lushnjë, was scouting among local schools for an appropriate match for the role of a young Russian girl in a theatre play.
 As he saw Xhepa, he immediately chose her due to her blonde hair and blue eyes.
 The play was so successful it premiered also in Fier and Berat.

 After finishing elementary school, she applied to the well known Liceu Artistik (School of Arts) in Tirana, in the drama department.